-Drug-induced pulmonary disease is not a single disorder, but rather a common clinical problem in which a patient without previous pulmonary disease develops respiratory symptoms, chest x-ray changes, deterioration of pulmonary function, histologic changes, or several of these findings in association with drug therapy.
-Over 150 drugs or categories of drugs have been reported to cause pulmonary disease; the mechanism is rarely known, but many drugs are thought to provoke a hypersensitivity response.
+Drug-induced pulmonary disease is not a single disorder, but rather a common clinical problem in which a patient without previous pulmonary disease develops respiratory symptoms, chest x-ray changes, deterioration of pulmonary function, histologic changes, or several of these findings in association with medication therapy or illicit drug use.
+Here we use the term "drug" to include medications and illicit drugs that can cause the disorder.
+Over 150 drugs or categories of drugs have been reported to cause pulmonary disease; the mechanism is rarely known, but many drugs are thought to provoke a hypersensitivity response Drug Hypersensitivity Drug hypersensitivity is an immune-mediated reaction to a drug.
+Symptoms range from mild to severe and include rash, anaphylaxis, and serum sickness.
+Diagnosis is clinical; skin testing is occasionally... read more .
 Some drugs (eg, nitrofurantoin) can cause different injury patterns in different patients.

 Diagnosis is based on observation of responses to withdrawal from and, if practical, reintroduction to the suspected drug.